binaryphile/dctk/README.md

 dctk is meant to make it easy to assimilate any kind of technology into your trapper-keeper as a subcommand, much like *Dawson's Creek Trapper Keeper Ultra Keeper Futura S 2000* assimilated all of Cartman's belongings (as well as Cartman himself).
-The trapper-keeper ultimately became sentient and took over the world.
-Hopefully yours is less ambitious, while still as powerful.
+His trapper-keeper ultimately became sentient and took over the world.
+Hopefully yours will be less ambitious, while still as powerful.

 # Isn't dctk just a rip-off of [sub]?